Nigeria: Tourism

 Tourism in Nigeria centres largely on events, because of the country's ample amount of ethnic groups, but also includes rain forests, savannahs, waterfalls, and other natural attractions.

 Abuja is home to several parks and green areas.
 The largest, Millennium Park, was designed by architect Manfredi Nicoletti and officially opened in December 2003.
 After the re-modernisation project achieved by the administration of Governor Raji Babatunde Fashola, Lagos is gradually becoming a major tourist destination.
 Lagos is currently taking steps to become a global city.
 The 2009 Eyo carnival (a yearly festival originating from Iperu Remo, Ogun State) was a step toward world city status.
 Currently, Lagos is primarily known as a business-oriented and fast-paced community.
 Lagos has become an important location for African and black cultural identity.

 Lagos has sandy beaches by the Atlantic Ocean, including Elegushi Beach and Alpha Beach.
 Lagos also has many private beach resorts including Inagbe Grand Beach Resort and several others in the outskirts.
 Lagos has a variety of hotels ranging from three-star to five-star hotels, with a mixture of local hotels such as Eko Hotels and Suites, Federal Palace Hotel and franchises of multinational chains such as Intercontinental Hotel, Sheraton, and Four Points by Sheraton.
 Other places of interest include the Tafawa Balewa Square, Festac town, The Nike Art Gallery, Freedom Park, and the Cathedral Church of Christ.

 Transport

 Due to Nigeria's location in the centre of West Africa, transport plays a major role in the national service sector.
 Government investments have seen an increase in extensive road repairs and new construction has been carried out gradually as states in particular spend their share of increased government allocations.
 Representative of these improvements is the Second Niger Bridge near Onitsha, which was largely completed in 2022.
-A 2017 World Bank report on logistics hubs in Africa placed the country in fourth place, behind Côte d'Ivoire, Senegal, and Sao Tome, but in 2021, Nigeria joined the World Logistics Passport, a private sector group working to increase the effiency of global trade.
+A 2017 World Bank report on logistics hubs in Africa placed the country in fourth place, behind Côte d'Ivoire, Senegal, and Sao Tome, but in 2021, Nigeria joined the World Logistics Passport, a private sector group working to increase the efficiency of global trade.